tijmenvangulik/Ergometerspace/README.md

+# Introduction

-Ergometer rowing app for concept2
+Ergometer rowing web app for concept2

 Uses bluetooth or a data-server to connect your phone to the concept2 ergometer with a PM5.
 (A performance monitor with a lower number does not support bluetooth, it is possible to upgrade the performance monitor)